Why 200K People Couldn't Look Away From This Influencer's Viral Wedding Stunt

 "I think it's pretty tasteless.
 It reeks of Fyre Festival.
 Is it real because of their love, or because it got the appropriate amount of corporate funding to make it viable?" asks Boz Boschen, a marketing and advertising professional who tweeted about Fuchs and Grossman.
 "Who's running pre-production for this engagement experience?
 I have a feeling it's 'her team' which sounds to me like code for her friends who are hoping to scam a free trip from some schmucks in marketing."

 The real trouble began with the pitch deck leak.
 There is something inherently grating about the meticulously coordinated schedule featuring all the hottest spots superimposed over heavily-filtered images of the couple.
 But, we also want to believe in true love.
-Followers thought Fuchs and Grossman’s adventure was cute and romantic, until they realized it was a couple leveraging a time-honored tradition for personal and financial gain.
+Followers thought Fuchs and Grossman’s adventure was cute and romantic, until they realised it was a couple leveraging a time-honoured tradition for personal and financial gain.

 "People generally enjoy seeing all influencer generated content because influencers are perceived as more genuine than celebrities.
 Despite many influencers pushing out more ads on social than celebrities, or many having privileged lifestyles, there is a connection people seem to have with them," says publicist Fabiana Melendez.
 "However, once the deck came out, that once sweet (albeit slightly gimmicky) engagement/wedding was quickly seen as duplicitous.
 This has brought on a new debate: in an era where people are commodifying every moment of their lives (from births to weddings) when does it end?"